Want to learn how to take care of a goldfish?

 On a regular basis.

-This is because the filter converts poisons in the water into a somewhat safer substance, but it can’t totally get rid of that substance.
+This is because the filter converts poisons in the water into a somewhat safer substance (nitrate), but it can’t totally get rid of that substance.

 That substance will just build up and build up until it starts harming your goldfish.

-Replacing 90% of the tank’s water with fresh, clean water every week.
+Replacing a percentage of your tank’s water with fresh, clean water regularly.

-You can do this with that siphon you bought.
+You can do this with an aquarium siphon.

 Last but not least: